-The City of Lawrence has a population of 80,098 inhabitants, 50% of women, and approximately 19% of the population is younger than 18 years of age and 6% is under 5 years of age.2 There are approximately 264 domestic violence incidents reported in Lawrence3.
+The City of Lawrence has a population of 80,098 inhabitants, 50% of women, and approximately 19% of the population is younger than 18 years of age and 6% is under 5 years of age.
+There are approximately 264 domestic violence incidents reported in Lawrence3.
 These numbers corroborate the magnitude of this social problem in the area.
 However, these figures reflect only the reported incidents, and it is necessary to consider that, because of the dynamics of the domestic violence, there are many more incidents that remain silent, behind the walls.

-It is not known how much of this abuse occurs with children present.
+o It is not known how much of this abuse occurs with children present.
 Research has shown that children under the age of 12 live in more than half of the affected households4.
 Thus, based on the reported incidents at least 132 children are exposed to domestic violence.
 Considering the characteristics of the victims of the reports, more than half of these children are under nine years of age (at least 65 children).
 According to information gathered during the intake process, 110 children witnessed the domestic violence and 46 children had been abused themselves.
 Since, February 2007 with the support of these funds, WTCS has been able to provide art therapy to children receiving services through group and individual sessions with the Art Therapist.
-WTCS has provided 33 groups with 84 children participating resulting in 2,772 hours of service.
-The 6 children received individual sessions resulting in 108 hours of service.
+WTCS has provided 98 groups with 239 children participating resulting in 3,378 hours of service.